breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 2. Run `npm init @google-labs/breadboard` to set up the project.
 (TODO: make sure this works)

-This will create a simple starter project that contains most of the bits you need to build AI recipes.
+This will create a simple starter project that contains most of the bits you need to build AI boards.

 ### Set up the environment